Last Updated on July 16, 2021 by Grow with Bovees

 Have you finally seen the light?…

-….and, like me, decided to hang up your hat on your current heavy, gas guzzling, cumbersome weed eater and switch to one of the highly efficient cordless string trimmers available now.
+….and, like me, decided to hang up your hat on your current heavy, gas guzzling, cumbersome weed eater and switch to one of the highly efficient cordless electric string trimmers that are available now.

 Excellent decision – good for you!

-Nowadays, advances in battery technology, which have been pushed by the increasing popularity of electric cars, have resulted in lower priced and better cordless devices of all types.
-Even Nickel Cadmium batteries are passé.
+Nowadays, advances in battery technology, pushed by the increasing popularity of electric cars, have resulted in lower priced and better cordless devices of all types and that includes a cordless string trimmer.

-A cordless power tool, such as the Milwaukee 2725 21HD is easy and quick to use and requires little maintenance – more detail on that in our reviews below.
+A battery powered weed eater, such as the Milwaukee 2725 21HD has excellent cutting power, is easy and quick to use and requires little maintenance — as you’ll find in more detail in our individual reviews below.

-As Battery Powered Weed Eaters have become cheaper and easier to use, so the market has increased and, in turn, the options available have too.
+As battery powered weed eaters have become cheaper and easier to use, so the market has increased and, in turn, the options of cordless string trimmer available have too.

-Does the thought of trawling your way through numerous reviews and pages of advice put you off researching properly?
+Does the thought of trawling your way through numerous reviews and pages of advice about cordless trimmers put you off researching properly?

 Well, help is at hand for our fellow ‘weed wacker demons’…because the Bovees Research Team have done all the dross work for you!